brittonlaroche/MongoDB-Demos/Stitch/style/README.md

 ### 2. Doing the body work

-We take the inout section and wrap it in a new div tag with an id of contact like so:
+We take the old input section and wrap it in a new div tag with an id of "contact" like so:

 ```
 <div id="contact" class="container">
 ```

-Then we replace the old input table with field set tags around our input variables.
+Then we replace the old input table with fieldset tags around our input variables.

 ```
 <body onload="displayEmployeesOnLoad()">